Mjboothaus/duckdb-extensions-analysis/blog/DATABOOTH_BLOG_POST.md

 - Extension search and filtering capabilities
 - Performance monitoring (installation success rates)
 - Additional export formats (JSON, Parquet)
+- **Upgrade Planning Alerts**: Notifications when extensions aren't ready for new DuckDB versions

 **Long Term (v1.0.0)**
 - Real-time updates beyond daily batch processing
 - Custom dashboard configurations
 - RESTful API for programmatic access
 - Alerting system for extension changes
+- **Pre-upgrade Compatibility Checks**: Automated validation before DuckDB upgrades
+- **MotherDuck Integration**: Publish analysis database to MotherDuck for cloud access and sharing

+## Real-World Impact: Preventing Upgrade Surprises

+The practical value of this monitoring approach became clear during my recent DuckDB v1.4.0 upgrade experience.
+Had this tool existed then, it would have immediately flagged that the `ui` extension wasn't available for macOS - saving hours of troubleshooting and the frustration of a failed upgrade.

+The tool's URL validation catches broken documentation links before you encounter them.
+The activity monitoring reveals which extensions are actively maintained versus dormant projects.
+The GitHub integration provides early warnings about extensions that might become unavailable.

+*For a detailed account of navigating extension compatibility during version upgrades, including practical troubleshooting steps and downgrade procedures, see my companion post: "[Navigating DuckDB Extension Updates: A Lesson from Upgrading](/posts/duckdb-upgrades-extension/)".*

 ## Why This Matters